simen/pathbuilder/README.markdown

     PathBulder.new[5].user_timeline
       => "5/user_timeline"

 This gem is intended as a building block for restful api-adapters.
-Typically you could subclass it and implement a get and post method so that you could write
+Typically you could subclass it and implement a get and post method so that you could write something like:

     client = YourIncredibleClient.new
     client.users[5].friends[9182].get